 ..and about every town from there to Rolla, we hit yet more snow showers…as we got to Rolla tho, it was all ice in the treetops…def looked like a winter wonderland there…

-…and as I turned toward the college at Rolla, I saw a break in the clouds to the south…it was supposed to be around 45 degrees at Eminence that day….
+…and later, when I finally turned south, I saw a break in the clouds to the south…it was supposed to be around 45 degrees at MFQ that day….

-…my buddy Jim had told me the night before, that the pile from the last blast was still there, not much had been removed due to the heavy snow and ice they had down there….he was right, we arrived ninety minutes later to find about a third of the pile removed and the giant hydraulic jackhammer had been busting up the big boulders….
+…my buddy Jim had told me the night before, that the pile from the last blast was still there, not much had been removed due to the heavy snow and ice they had down there….he was right, when we arrived, we found about a third of the pile removed and the giant hydraulic jackhammer had been busting up the big boulders….

 …I got out and it was a bit chilly, pulled on my boots and a blue hooded pullover, grabbed my gloves and mattox and headed to the wall to look for pockets.
 Within the first thirty minutes, I located a few nice pockets full of brown and orange dogtooth crystals, small ones but nice nonetheless.
 I also found some weird looking calcite chunks that looked like they had either deteriorated or come from a cave….